**Submissions will be done electronically in the Student Chapter Activity Report Form**

 3.1 All ASIS&T student chapters in good standing are eligible to receive this award.
 There is no limit on the number of times a student chapter may win the award, and more than one student chapter may win in a given year.

-4.1 The Student Chapter-of-the-Year Award is sponsored by the Society-at-Large and is administered by the Chapter Assembly.
+4.1 The Student Chapter-of-the-Year Award is administered by the Chapter Assembly.

 5.1 The Student Chapter Annual Activities Report and Student Chapter-of-the-Year Criteria and Checklist and attached documentation shall comprise the nomination package.

-5.2 Completed completed nominations must be submitted via the START Conference Manager by July 1.
+5.2 Completed completed nominations must be submitted via the Student Chapter Annual Report.

 5.3 Nomination packages may not be used again; a new nomination package must be completed each year.